Gian44/shopee-psa/README.md

-The script will fetch product data from Shopee and store it in `shopee_products.db`.
+The script will fetch product data from Shopee and store it in your `.db` file.

 ---

 ## Files Overview

-* `scraper.py`: Main script to initiate the scraping process.
+* `scraper.py`: Contains functions specific to interacting with Shopee's website.
-* `shopee.py`: Contains functions specific to interacting with Shopee's website.
+* `shopee.py`: Main script to initiate the scraping process.
 * `database.py`: Handles database connections and operations.
 * `config.py`: User-configurable settings for the scraper.
 * `shopee_products.db`: SQLite database storing scraped product information.